tharindulucky/gohomegota.js/README.md

 That's it!

-Feel free to customize the message contents and styles as preferred.
+Kindly report any bugs and feel free to customize the message contents and styles as preferred.
 Be creative!
 Make it your own!